 This is Ed Gillespie, the Republican candidate for Virginia governor.

-As November and election day grow closer, it’s critical to understand how dangerous Ed Gillespie is for Virginians.
+As election day grows closer and closer, it’s critical to understand how dangerous Ed Gillespie is for Virginians.

 Here are six key things you need to know about Ed Gillespie:

 He’s dodged the question for years, but now we have confirmation.
 If Gillespie is elected in November, he said he would sign a bill that would block access to care at Planned Parenthood health centers in Virginia.

 Gillespie's plan could take away birth control, life saving cancer screenings, and HIV testing for the over 23,000 Virginians who depend on Planned Parenthood health centers for their essential health care.